-Ophir Pass Road is a 9.9 mile lightly trafficked point-to-point trail located near Ophir, CO that features beautiful wild flowers and is rated as moderate.
+Ophir Pass Road is a 9.9 mile lightly trafficked point-to-point trail located near Ophir, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail.

 off road driving